 In addition, the successful applicant must demonstrate an ability to work in any language considered necessary for the chosen field of study.
 Proficiency in English composition is also required.
-This latter requirement shall be determined by submitting, along with the application, a research paper written during previous studies that reflect grammatical and compositional competency.
-The Director will interview all applicants to verify these competencies, as well as a student's communication skills, ministry experience, and intercultural awareness.
+This latter requirement shall be determined by submitting, along with the application, a research paper written during previous studies that reflects grammatical and compositional competency.
+The Director will interview all applicants to verify these competencies and confirm a student's communication skills, ministry experience, and intercultural awareness.